rackerlabs/docs-starter-kit-external/docs/template-user-guide/examples/components-example.rst

        performing capacity planning, and proactively eliminating performance bottlenecks.
 It is accessible via a web interface.
    * - vRealize Automation™ virtual appliance and IaaS server
-     - The vRealize Automation virtual appliance and IaaS server arei included if your RPC-VMware cloud includes the vRealize Automation add-on feature.
+     - The vRealize Automation virtual appliance and IaaS server are included if your RPC-VMware cloud includes the vRealize Automation add-on feature.
 The vRealize Automation add-on feature provides cloud automation, such as the ability to provide VMs and applications as